Hosting learning applications and the web API

 restart: always

-• run make copy_static to copy the static files to the directory /var/www/api_static_files/ (you must have the permissions to do so)
+• copy the static files via cp -r static_files/* /var/www/api_static_files/ (you must have the permissions to do so)

-• run make build to build the web application
+• run docker compose -f docker/compose_prod.yml build --no-cache to build the web API container

-• run make create to create the docker containers
+• run docker compose -f docker/compose_prod.yml create to create all necessary containers

-• run make up to launch the containers
+• run docker compose -f docker/compose_prod.yml up -d to launch the containers

-• run make migrate to initialize the DB
+• run docker compose -f docker/compose_prod.yml exec web python manage.py migrate to initialize the DB

-• run make check to check the deployment
+• run docker compose -f docker/compose_prod.yml exec web python manage.py check --deploy to check the deployment

-• run make test to run the tests in the deployment environment
+• run docker compose -f docker/compose_prod.yml exec web python manage.py test api to run the tests in the deployment environment

 # setup static files (and prevent them to be passed through the proxy)